kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-3-build-clean-jekyll.md

 I will shorten all configuration options from now on.
 Every task will have its own option section.
 These are JavaScript objects so don’t forget the trailing comma if you add a new configuration option.

-The actuall task will look like this:
+The actually task will look like this:

 #### gulp/tasks/development/delete.js